accelerando-consulting/stacx/README.md

 stackable module format of the LOLIN (aka Wemos) D1 Mini, a single CPU module can potentially control many stacked peripherals.

-So it is possible that sometimes a CPU may accompany one set of peripherals (say Temperature, Light control and Door control) and another cpu may have a different stack (say, keypad, motion sensor and door sensor).
+So it is possible that sometimes a MCU may accompany one set of peripherals (say Temperature, Light control, and Door control) and another MCU may have a different stack (say, keypad, motion sensor and door sensor).

 We chose therefore to create a common codebase that supports easily combining any